This site presents factual analysis of publicly leaked audit data. Results are informational only.

 Exposure Checker

-Search our database to see if your vendor's compliance reports were produced by the Delve compliance mill.
+Search our database to see if your vendor's compliance reports were produced by the Delve template-based operation.

 Report Scanner

-Upload any SOC 2 or ISO 27001 report and scan it against our 10 fingerprint patterns to detect template-based fraud.
+Upload any SOC 2 or ISO 27001 report and scan it against our 10 fingerprint patterns to detect template-based reports.

 Statistics

-Aggregate analysis of 533 leaked reports showing the scale and patterns of the compliance fraud operation.
+Aggregate analysis of 533 leaked reports showing the scale and patterns of the compliance scandal.

 Why This Matters